-- The need for SDR style "multi-band, multi-mode" receivers is highlighted. - Multi-band receiver: Various approaches and directions in trying to achieve this goal are presented. - Multi-mode receiver: A multi-mode receiver in 90nm CMOS is presented illustrating the multi-mode concepts. - Once a clear winner showing the performance and requirements for multi-band receiver emerges, we will have the much needed SDR receiver.
+- The need for "multi-band, multi-mode" receivers to support SDR is highlighted. - Multi-band receiver: Various approaches and directions in trying to achieve this goal are presented. - Multi-mode receiver: - A multi-mode receiver front end in 90nm CMOS is presented. - The high performance achieved eliminates the need for inter-stage SAW filter. - Once a clear winner showing the performance and requirements for multi-band receiver emerges, we will have the RF receiver for SDR.